Skip to main content

 Lubbock Doula & Midwife: Costs, Hospitals & Medicaid

-True Joy Birthing is a free birth plan app and doula directory for first-time moms in Lubbock.
+True Joy Birthing is a birth plan app and doula directory for first-time moms in Lubbock.
 Whether you're looking for a doula or midwife in Lubbock, building your birth plan, or figuring out what support even looks like — everything here is free.

 Doulas, midwives, hospital policies, and costs, broken down so you can walk in prepared.
 This guide covers how much doulas cost, whether Medicaid covers a doula, and which hospitals welcome birth partners.
 New here?
 Learn what a doula actually does.